Cakeyan/SoPhy_Evaluation/rope.md

 **01440**

-How many red objects are there in the video?
+How many spheres are there in the video?

 **01441**

-Is the tension of the white rope less than that of the red rope?
+How many gray objects are there in the video?

 **01442**

-Which direction would the green pulley rotate if the cyan cube were much lighter?
+Which direction would the red pulley rotate if the cyan cube were much lighter?

 A. Stationary

-B. Anti-clockwise
+B. Clockwise

-C. Clockwise
+C. Anti-clockwise

 **01443**

-What can we do to let the brown pulley to move up?
+If we want the brown pulley to rotate anti-clockwise, what can we do?

-A. Increase the mass of the blue cube
+A. Decrease the mass of the cyan cube

-B. Decrease the mass of the green cube
+B. Increase the mass of the cyan cube

-C. Increase the mass of the cyan cube
+C. Increase the mass of the blue cube

+D. Increase the mass of the green cube

-D. Decrease the mass of the blue cube
+E. Decrease the mass of the blue cube

 ----